ameetgohil/signalflip-js/MochaTestbench.md

 # Basic Testbench Tutorial
-This tutorial goes over how to setup a signalflip testbench for a counter. <br />
+This tutorial goes over how to setup a signalflip testbench for a valid-ready design that shifts the input data by 2. <br />
 First you need to install the prerequisites <br />
 - [Verilator (4.0 or above)](https://www.veripool.org/projects/verilator/wiki/Installing) <br />
 - [nvm (node)](https://github.com/creationix/nvm) <br />